odil-T/RAG-Chatbot/README.md

 5. Install Dependencies - While the virtual environment is active, install the required libraries by running `pip install -r requirements.txt`.
 6. Get API Keys - This app uses Cohere and HuggingFace API keys.
 You will need to obtain your own keys.
 This will require you to have an account on their websites.
 You can make a new Cohere API key by navigating to their home page and clicking on the `GET YOUR API KEY` button.
 You can make a new HuggingFace API key by navigating to your profile settings under the tab `Access Tokens`.
 7. Save API Keys - To let the app access the API keys, you will need to make a new file in your working directory called `.env`.
 Open the file and write the the following in separate lines: `COHERE_API_KEY=` and `HUGGINGFACE_API_KEY=`.
 Enter your respective API keys after the `=` sign without leaving spaces.
 Save the file.
-8. Run The App - Once all the dependencies are installed, you can launch the application by running `streamlit run app.py`.
+8. Run The App - You can launch the application by running `streamlit run app.py`.
 This launches the Streamlit app locally.
 A new window should appear in your browser.
 9. You can close the app by closing the terminal/command prompt.
 If you wish to reopen it, open the terminal/command prompt in `RAG-Chatbot` directory and run `chat_app\Scripts\activate`, followed by `streamlit run app.py`.

-#
+### Additional Information

+The streamlit app code is stored in `app.py`.
+It uses the `faiss_vectorstore` FAISS vector database to perform RAG.

+`build_vectorstore.py` was used to make the `faiss_vectorstore` FAISS vector database from the text data stored in `data`.